By Egypt specialist Cheryl

 Cruise the Nile

-The Pyramids aside, many of Ancient Egypt’s most important archeological sites are clustered around the Nile.
+The Pyramids aside, many of Ancient Egypt’s most important archaeological sites are clustered around the Nile.
 A Nile riverboat cruise from Luxor to Aswan is a relaxing and convenient way to visit these places.

 Cruising the world’s longest river is an experience in itself.
 Sitting on deck, as you depart from Luxor, you’ll see the riverbank landscapes gradually transform from urban sprawl to desert sand dunes.
 Then scrubby vegetation gives way to papyrus reeds, tropical forest and farmland that benefits from the Nile’s fertile silt.